huntdatacenter/docs/docs/patch-notes.md

 **Invoice updates**

-We updated our supportive invoicing information from 2023-Q4 with additional informaiton.
+We have updated our supportive invoicing information from 2023-Q4 with additional information.
 The new versions combine all costs under one invoice profile with listings per lab and resource type.
 The aim is to increase the transparency and overview of your costs.
 [Contact us](/contact) with suggestions of how we can further improve your invoice.

 **Dataspace reports**